-This element contains the weighted score for a benchmark test, as a real number.
+This element contains the weighted score for a Benchmark test, as a real number.
 Scoring models are defined in Section 3.3.
 This element may only appear as a child of a TestResult element.

 Content: string (non-negative number)

-Attributes: system, maximum
+Cardinality: 1-n

+Parent Elements: TestResult

+Attributes:system, maximumChild Elements:none

-The system attribute, a URI, identifies the scoring model (see the description of the model element on page 52 for a list of pre-defined models).
+The system attribute, a URI, identifies the scoring model (see the description of the model element on page 62 for a list of pre-defined models).
 If the system attribute does not appear, then the model used was the default model.
-The maximum attribute, a real number, gives the maximum possible value of the score for this benchmark test.
+The maximum attribute, a real number, gives the maximum possible value of the score for this Benchmark test.
 If the maximum attribute does not appear, then it is taken to have a value of 100.